rahildoshi97/pymatlib/paper/paper.md

 # Acknowledgements

 The development of PyMatLib was supported by the Friedrich-Alexander-Universität Erlangen-Nürnberg.
-We acknowledge the contributions of the SymPy [@sympy], NumPy [@numpy], pandas [@pandas], and matplotlib [@matplotlib] and ruamel.yaml [@ruamel-yaml] development communities, whose libraries provide the symbolic mathematics, numerical computing, data processing, visualization and configuration parsing capabilities that form the foundation of PyMatLib.
+We acknowledge the contributions of the SymPy [@sympy], NumPy [@numpy], pandas [@pandas], matplotlib [@matplotlib], and ruamel.yaml [@ruamel-yaml] development communities, whose libraries provide the symbolic mathematics, numerical computing, data processing, visualization, and configuration parsing capabilities that form the foundation of PyMatLib.

 # References